lukepadiachy/azure-devops-for-beginners/tutorials/dotnet/azure-devops-dotnet-api.md

 To request the free grant for public or private projects, submit a [request](https://aka.ms/azpipelines-parallelism-request).

-In Azure DevOps, "parallelism" refers to the ability to run multiple tasks or jobs at the same time within your pipeline.
-In otherwords this means you can configure your pipeline to execute multiple jobs or tasks concurrently, reducing the overall time it takes to complete the pipeline.
-However, to run tasks in parallel, you need to have enough parallel jobs available in your Azure DevOps organization.
-Each parallel job allows one task to run at a time, so if you want to run multiple tasks simultaneously, you'll need multiple parallel jobs.
+In Azure DevOps,"parallelism" means running multiple tasks or jobs at the same time in your pipeline.
+This helps speed things up by completing different parts of the pipeline at once.
+To run tasks at the same time, your Azure DevOps organization needs enough parallel jobs.
+Each parallel job runs one task at a time, so you'll need more if you want multiple tasks to run together.

 ![image](https://github.com/user-attachments/assets/7b753964-88c0-4ec3-a8b5-87b046c40296)